netrunnerhq/nextjs-aws-s3/README.md

 ### 🪣 Step 4.
 Bucket configuration

-- Deploy an S3 bucket on your AWS account from the Netrunner app by logging in with GitHub and following the quickstart on [netrunnerhq.com](https://netrunnerhq.com/).
+- Deploy an S3 bucket on your AWS account from the Netrunner app by logging in with GitHub and following the quickstart on [netrunnerhq.com](https://netrunnerhq.com/)

-- Enter your AWS account ID that you can find on the right top of the AWS console.
+- Enter your AWS account ID that you can find on the right top of the AWS console

 - Verify in your AWS console if the bucket is deployed correctly in the S3 service [page](https://s3.console.aws.amazon.com/s3/home?region=us-east-1)